Healthcare AI Governance

 Patient rights and informed consent

-• Right 6: consumers have the right to information needed to give informed consent, including AI involvement in their care
+• Right 6: consumers have the right to information needed to give informed consent, including when AI is involved in their care

 • Right 7: informed consent must cover the use of AI in diagnosis and treatment recommendations

-• Right 4: services must meet reasonable standards of care, including AI-assisted services
+• Right 4: services must meet reasonable standards of care, including AI-assisted services, a standard that applies across New Zealand's health sector

 Medsafe

-• Software as a Medical Device (SaMD) classification for clinical AI tools
+• Software as a Medical Device (SaMD) classification applies to clinical AI tools, and businesses building diagnostic or treatment tools must determine whether Medsafe registration is required

-• Diagnostic and treatment recommendation tools may require registration
+• Diagnostic imaging AI and treatment recommendation tools may require registration and post-market surveillance

 Te Whatu Ora Clinical Governance

-• Incident reporting and response protocols for AI-related adverse events
+• Incident reporting and response protocols for AI-related adverse events, aligned with Te Whatu Ora's quality and safety frameworks

 Clinical AI Across the NZ Health System